 I’ve compiled for you the ten most common questions about baby chiropractic.
 Though it really does extend into older children and pregnancy chiropractic too.

 What is chiropractic?

-Chiropractic is a science concerned with detecting and removing any subluxations and maintaining the natural harmony that should exist between the brain and the body for it to achieve optimal health.
+Chiropractic is a science concerned with maintaining the natural harmony that should exist between the brain and the body for it to achieve optimal health.